sframe-wg/sframe/draft-ietf-sframe-enc.md

 generate a `base_key` value for each MLS epoch.
 Each member of the group is assigned a set of KID values, so that each member has a unique `sframe_key` and `sframe_salt` that it uses to encrypt with.
-Senders may choose any KID value within their assigned set of KID values, e.g., to accommodate multiple uncoordinated outbound media streams at a sender.
+Senders may choose any KID value within their assigned set of KID values, e.g., to allow a single sender to send multiple uncoordinated outbound media streams.

 ~~~~~ pseudocode
 base_key = MLS-Exporter("SFrame 1.0", "", AEAD.Nk)